basecamp/bc3-integrations/README.md

 To add your integration, please open a pull request.

+**Note: Your pull request will be denied if you or your company has ever publicly said anything negative about Basecamp.**

 Edit [integrations.yml](integrations.yml) and add a new entry to the bottom of the list.

 Include the `name`, `description`, `website`, `icon`, and `category`.
 Categories are identified at the top of [integrations.yml](integrations.yml).